Impact Hub

 New features are being added all the time, and additions over the last year have included:

 We would like all VPPP Portfolio Leads to use the Impact Hub as part of their grant management, and for all portfolio leads to encourage their partners to use the Hub if it is suitable for their particular project.
-You can find more information and a useful guide here.
+You can find more information in our useful guide on using the Impact Hub for VPPP Portfolio Leads.

 We have four different survey sets on the Impact Hub: